lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 date: '2016-07-26 00:09:18'
 cover: 'venezuela.jpg'
 ---
-Javier, a young Venezuelan and cryptocurrency advocate, joined [LBRY’s Slack](http://slack.lbry.io/) earlier this month to get access to our beta and learn more about LBRY’s vision.
+Javier, a young Venezuelan and cryptocurrency advocate, joined [LBRY’s public chat](http://chat.lbry.io/) earlier this month to get access to our beta and learn more about LBRY’s vision.

 He shared with us a brief look into his life in Venezuela, where a socialist government has mismanaged the economy to the point of destruction.
 The local currency, the Venezuelan bolivar, is forecast to experience [1,600% inflation next year](http://blogs.wsj.com/economics/2016/07/18/venezuelas-inflation-is-set-to-top-1600-next-year/).
 Inflation will reach almost 500% this year.

 Venezuelans of all income levels are struggling with crippling shortages of food, medicine, and the most basic everyday products.
 Riots in the streets are almost a daily occurrence.
 The President has just given [control of the food supply to the military](http://www.wsj.com/articles/venezuelan-president-puts-armed-forces-in-charge-of-new-food-supply-system-1468335415).

-At the time Javier joined us, we had enabled LBRY Credit (LBC) tipping on our Slack channels.
+At the time Javier joined us, we had enabled LBRY Credit (LBC) tipping on our public chat channels.
 Someone sent Javier a small tip, and he responded:

 >”From the deepest corner of my heart, thanks a lot sir.
 I live in a poor country and I starve everyday. ...
 I really hope we get a new president this year.
 I can wait no longer, if hunger or insecurity doesn't kill me, sadness will."